Charles C. A. Baldi: Baldi Brothers

-The Baldi Brothers of Philadelphia is a story considered to be one of the most remarkable families of brothers prominent in business affairs in the early 1900s in the United States working in a harmonious combination.
-Their affairs embraced many enterprises, with C.C.A.
+The Baldi Brothers of Philadelphia embraced many enterprises in the early 1900’s, with C.C.A.
 BALDI Brothers diversified in lines of banking, real estate, insurance, transatlantic steamship agency, coal sales, livery stable, funeral undertaking and newspaper publication.
-This remarkable family combination comprised five brothers, C.C.A.
+Five of the brothers worked together: C.C.A.
 Baldi, Giuseppe (Joseph), Virgilio, Guerrino and Alfonso.
 The family heritage was well established in Italy for centuries, with the father, Vito Baldi being a contractor and a houseman in the Province of Salerno where the five boys were born.

 Family

 Baldi was the father of five sons and two daughters: